onja-org/vamalaka-fannar/README.md

 # Vamalaka - E-commerce international trading platform that helps people in Madagascar sell their products globally.
 It follows "Direct to Consumer" bussiness model

-As a implementation technology we have chosen: TypeScript, React, Redux, Redux Tool Kit, Cypress for integration testing.
+As an implementation technology we have chosen: TypeScript, React, Redux, Redux Tool Kit, Cypress for integration testing.
 Containerized backend that exposes GraphQL interface, MongoDB, NodeJS

 # Development setup